 - the procedure is directed against a Spanish citizen;

 - the procedure is directed against a foreign citizen who is ordinarily resident in Spain;

-- the offence has been committed by the director, manager, employee or partner of a business, association, foundation or organization that has its headquarter or registered office in Spain; or
+- the offense has been committed by the director, manager, employee or partner of a business, association, foundation or organization that has its headquarter or registered office in Spain; or

-- the offence had been committed by a legal person, company, organization, group or any other kind of entity or groups of persons having their seat or head in Spain.
+- the offense had been committed by a legal person, company, organization, group or any other kind of entity or groups of persons having their seat or head in Spain.

-Private individuals, public officials and the legal entity concerned can be prosecuted for bribery offences under the various sections of the Spanish Criminal Code explained above.
+Private individuals, public officials and the legal entity concerned can be prosecuted for bribery offenses under the various sections of the Spanish Criminal Code explained above.

 In order to analyze whether the control of the parent company over its subsidiary exists, the following aspects, among others, should be assessed: (i) the percentage of participation of the parent company in the share capital of the dependent company; (ii) the existence or not of identity of material and human resources between the two companies; (iii) independence in the decision-making of one and the other; and (iv) the existence of a differentiated social activity.